malinenimaurya/Deep-Learning/README.md

 - Came across Hyperparmaeters like depth, window size, stride and padding
 - Added convolutional layers to fully connected layers and modeled for mnist

-6)Other High level frameworks for DL
+6)Using High level framework keras for DL
+- Implemented a DNN for mnist in keras
+- Tackled a kaagle problem( breast cancer dataset)

+7)CNN in keras
+- Reimplemented CNN for mnist in keras
+- Trained another CNN for fashion dataset